Since you’re here, you probably already know that you need an ESTA.

 Yes, it’s annoying and nobody loves travel bureaucracy.
 But, it has to be done.
 And just the fact that you’re reading this article means you’re already making the process easier for yourself!

-Read on to familiarize yourself with the ESTA questions that you will be asked, and why, so that you can be prepared when the time comes.
+Read on to familiarize yourself with the ESTA questions of 2020 that you will be asked, and why, so that you can be prepared when the time comes.

 Table of Content